goblivend/Advent-of-code/2022/README.md

 ### Day 19 :

 First shot at this one, managed to parse and have a "theoretically working" solution except it's exponential and won't be able to run fast enough, so now I have to limit the results and filter out wrong results

+### Day 20 :

+The problem was to move elements in a list according to their value This fay was quite a mess but was solvable, at first I tried to move the values themselves, then I thought that it was way easier to move a list of index and then to recreate the final array, I'm quite happy of how it turned out

+### Day 21 :

+Quite happy with my solution managed to do it quite fast and the problem solving was quite straight forward